aptise/peter_sslers/README.md

 with https hosting.
 This also allows for programmatic control of most ACME operations that can be difficult to accomplish with Certbot and other popular clients.

-Most importantly, Peter SSLers allows you to

-This is a pre-release but deployable for many situations; it is actively being worked on as it fixes new issues on production system.

-PRs are absolutely welcome, even if just fixes or additions to the test-suite.

 Peter sits in between your machines and LetsEncrypt.
-It is designed to let your applications programmatically interact with ACME servers, allowing you to provision new Certificates and autoload them into webservers.
+It is designed to let your applications programmatically interact with ACME servers, allowing you to provision new Certificates and load them into webservers.

 Peter is originally designed for systems that offer whitelabel services in the cloud.

+PRs are absolutely welcome, even if just fixes or additions to the test-suite.

 ## Status